 By removing TDS and sediments, mechanical filters can reduce earthy and algae flavors from the water.

-Hard ceramic mesh or casing are also useful for removing contaminants from the water.
+Hard ceramic mesh or casing is also useful for removing contaminants from the water.
 It can tackle sediments, dirt, and debris, as well as some bacteria and viruses.

 Ceramic filters are generally useful for water that tastes fishy or earthy.